Generate depth contours

 Elevation or depth labels

-When the contour shapes are displayed in the map view, the software automatically displays the elevation or depth values next to the generated lines.
+When the contour shapes are displayed in the map view, the software automatically shows the elevation or depth values next to the generated lines.
 These values can be switched on or off.
 To toggle the values, right click the "Maps" folder in the "Project Explorer" and select the "Display Options..." option.
 In the window which appears, you can toggle the "Display elevation labels for poly(lines)" check box.

-Please note that the elevation labels are not stored as separate shape objects in the exported file.
+Note that the elevation labels are not stored as separate shape objects in the exported file.
 Hydromagic will draw elevation labels for each polyline in any CAD file which has an elevation assigned to it.
 These values can also be shown or hide with the "Display elevation labels for poly(lines)" check box.

 The elevation or depth labels can be toggled